 What’s it like?

-I’ve added some images below, all shot at ISO 400 with no special filter.
+I’ve added some images below, all shot at EI 400 with no special filter.

 The almost fluorescent blue “piping” effect on the roof here looks like it’s straight out of TRON.
 Very, very cool.